ddev/ddev/docs/users/extending-commands.md

 ## Supported Command Hooks

 - `pre-start`: Hooks into "ddev start".
 Execute tasks before the project environment starts. **Note:** Only `exec-host` tasks can be run successfully for pre-start.
 See Supported Tasks below for more info.
 - `post-start`: Hooks into "ddev start".
-Execute tasks after the project environment has started
+Execute tasks after the project environment has started.
+This only runs when the web container is created or recreated.
 - `pre-import-db`: Hooks into "ddev import-db".
 Execute tasks before database import
 - `post-import-db`: Hooks into "ddev import-db".
 Execute tasks after database import
 - `pre-import-files`: Hooks into "ddev import-files".
 Execute tasks before files are imported